spences10/personal-goals/this-week.md

 **What I did do last week:**

-- [x] 25hrs 14min of coding 🙃 fixed WakaTime stats ~4hrs a day 👍
+- [x] spent way to much time trying to fix things

 **What I didn't finish last week:**